-The three main systems working together to keep you functioning:
+The three main systems that work together to keep you functioning:

 There are different ways to figure out which system needs help: